marianaluduena/marianaluduena/README.md

 ## Bio

 👋Hi, nice to meet you!
 I'm from Argentina, and I define myself as a **self-taught** person with a strong **curiosity** about how things work.
-I started learning how to program, and front end basic technologies by doing my own web sites.
+I started learning how to program by doing my own web sites.
 Seeking to explore other areas of the IT sector, I became interested in **software testing** and ensuring its highest possible quality.

 At present, I'm learning Automation with **Playwright** and **Cypress** through online courses, and putting my skills to the test by doing my own personal projects.